-All these statistics clearly proves that Node.JS is definitely taking the web market by storm.
-But, if you’re still not convinced yet, let’s get to specific reasons why Node.JS is better for web app development in 2018.
+All these statistics clearly proves that Node.js is definitely taking the web market by storm.
+But, if you’re still not convinced yet, let’s get to specific reasons why Node.js is better for web app development in 2023.

-Lastly, NodeJS also supports C as well as C++ programming languages to speed up the processing.
-The add-ons in Node.JS are dynamically-linked & shared objects, programmed in C++, making it possible to load them into Node.JS through require() function.
+Lastly, Node.js development also supports C as well as C++ programming languages to speed up the processing.
+The add-ons in Node.js are dynamically-linked & shared objects, programmed in C++, making it possible to load them into Node.js through require() function.